qforestlab/segmentation_correction/03_segmentation.md

 1. Apply the **Height Filter** (image below, indicated with red arrows).
 2. Starting at the bottom of the target tree, go through the tree looking for missing parts.
    <img width="3827" height="2088" alt="435991877-7e837ddd-c839-4328-823a-898f9082a0b8" src="https://github.com/user-attachments/assets/c4ff6073-c13c-4212-a637-9e934bfa0f4d" />
-3. Select the missing trunk sections, large branches, or stem growth features.
+3. Select the missing trunk sections, large branches, or other missing features.
    - You can skip isolated floating points or very small twigs unless they affect height or crown area.
+   - Make sure to select the full butresses of trees as they are often cut off.
+   - We chose to not add epiphytes or lianas growing on the trees to the individual tree pointclouds.
+If needed and possible you can segment those out (sometimes  the difference between epiphytes and crown will not be clear, in that case you can leave them).
    - For example: The darker red branches were missing and selected.
      ![Select missing branches](https://github.com/user-attachments/assets/06389ec4-ace8-4a23-94c7-f5396da48261)
 4. When finished scanning from bottom to top, click **Show Selected**.